gambitph/Stackable/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-An Amazing Block Library That Lets You Reimagine the Way You Use the WordPress Block Editor (Gutenberg).
+Stackable is a Library of Page Builder Gutenberg Blocks which will reimagine the way you use the WordPress Block Editor.

 == Description ==